-Detailing the development and operational history of the Shenyang (AVIC) J-15 (Flying Shark) Carrierborne Multirole Fighter (2013)
+Detailing the development and operational history of the Shenyang (AVIC) J-15 (Flying Shark) Carrierborne Multirole Fighter Aircraft.

 The nation of China is utilizing whatever means necessary to become a recognized world power - both economically and militarily- even to the point of data theft and unauthorized reverse engineering of captured or purchased technology.
 Once a long-time customer of the former Soviet Union (and thusly gaining access to all sorts of Soviet technology of the time), the Chinese communist regime broke away from their overseers in the 1960s to begin development of indigenous technologies, an effort bent on forging a localized military industry which has steadily grown in reputation.
 The Shenyang "J-15" is one such project of note, currently undergoing testing as of this writing (2012), to provide the burgeoning People's Liberation Army Navy (PLAN) an indigenous multi-role carrier-based fighter solution to coincide with the acquisition, commissioning and upcoming development of several indigenous Chinese Navy aircraft carriers (the ex-Soviet carrier "Varyag", acquired privately through Ukraine, was recently commissioned on September 25th, 2012 as the "Liaoning", becoming China's first aircraft carrier).
 The J-15 is expected to be introduced into PLAN service sometime in 2016 depending on the outcome of flight testing and the requisite systems trials.